 Similarly, Facebook aims to be a "trusted" environment for people to exchange ideas and information.
 If people deliberately disturb the peace with pornographic, hateful, or bullying content, that trust is pretty much broken.
-While there are many places on Facebook where you can find spirited public discussion of controversial topics, Facebook does respond to reports of offensive material and will take down anything it deems hate speech.

-Chances are that you have no intention of engaging in hate speech, so keep in mind that if you see trolling, spam, or harassment taking place, you can report the content or person to Facebook (you see how to report a photo, for example, in Chapter 11), and its Community Operations team investigates the report.
+Chances are that you have no intention of breaking this trust, so keep in mind that if you see trolling, spam, or harassment taking place, you can report the content or person to Facebook (you can find out how to report a photo, for example, in Chapter 11), and its User Operations team investigates the report.
 If you're getting warnings about things like spamming, chances are you just need to tweak how you're using Facebook.
 For example, you may need to create a Page instead of using your personal account for mass messaging.
-You see how to promote your business (or yourself) in Chapter 14.
+You can find out how to promote your business (or yourself) in Chapter 13.